Opal: Multimodal Image Generation for News Illustration: Formative Study

 \subsubsection{Text-to-Image Generation.}

-For text-to-image generation, we used the checkpoint and configuration of VQGAN+CLIP pretrained on Imagenet with the 16384 codebook size \cite{nerdyroden}.
-Each image that was prompted was generated to be 256x256 pixels and iterated on for 100 steps on a local NVIDIA GeForce RTX 3080 GPU or a remote Tesla V100 GPU.
+For text-to-image generation, we used the checkpoint and configuration of VQGAN+CLIP that was pretrained on Imagenet with a codebook size of 16384 \cite{nerdyroden}.
+Each prompted image was generated to be 256x256 pixels and iterated on for 100 steps on either a local NVIDIA GeForce RTX 3080 GPU or a remote Tesla V100 GPU.